Download Zipped Enrolled WordPerfect HB0111.ZIP

 (b) Each governing body under Subsection (1)(a) shall exercise the legislative and

-executive powers of the municipality [unless the municipality is organized with separate executive
+executive powers of the municipality [

 (2) The government of a municipality operating under the council-mayor form of